saas786/obsidian-notes-1/HECO/Lubricating Oil System.md

 -	If hydrogen is inside the generator make sure the vapor extractor is in service

 ## Bowser
-An oil conditioner that filters out debris in the oil.
+An oil conditioner that filters out debris and moisture in the oil.
 Oil is supplied from the LO reservoir.
+Oil that goes through the Bowser can be pumped back to the reservoir for reuse.

 Components:
 -	precipitation or settling compartment
-	-	removes moisture in lube oil
+	-	removes moisture entrained in lube oil
 -	filter bag compartment
 	-	removes large foreign particulates
 	-	operator replaces filter bags
 -	polishing cartridge-type filter
-	-	rremoves smaller particulates
+	-	removes smaller particulates
 	-	operator replaces filters

+## BFP Lube Oil Reservoir
+Can be serviced from the LO tanks or drained back to the tanks.

 ## Pall Purifier
 Removes moisture and dissolved gas/water in oil using a process called **vacuum dehydration**.